Generalized Policy Improvement Algorithms with Theoretically Supported Sample Reuse: Theoretically Supported Sample Reuse

-We see the benefits of using the optimal mixture distribution from \thmref{thm:mix} in the left-hand side of \figref{fig:gpi_nu}.
-As $B$ becomes larger, the benefit of our generalized approach increases.
-A large value of $B$ indicates the need for batches that contain many sample trajectories, which may occur in highly stochastic environments or tasks with sparse rewards.
-In this case, we can improve the effective sample size or total TV distance update size by up to 125\% compared to on-policy methods, without sacrificing performance with respect to the other.
-In the right-hand side of \figref{fig:gpi_nu}, we see that we can still achieve up to a 100\% improvement in these metrics through sample reuse with uniform weights over prior policies.
-Therefore, the main benefit of optimizing $\nu$ comes from determining the appropriate number of prior policies to consider, with non-uniform weights offering additional improvements.
+In the left-hand side of \figref{fig:gpi_nu}, we see the benefits of using the optimal mixture distribution from \thmref{thm:mix} for different values of $B$.
+As $B$ becomes larger, on-policy algorithms require larger batch sizes and the benefit of our generalized approach increases.
+In the right-hand side of \figref{fig:gpi_nu}, we see that the main benefit of optimizing $\nu$ comes from determining the appropriate number of prior policies to consider, with non-uniform weights offering additional improvements.
 Together, \thmref{thm:epsgen} and \thmref{thm:mix} provide theoretical support for the sample reuse we consider in this work.

-In the continuous control benchmarking tasks we consider in \secref{sec:experiments}, the default on-policy batch size used in the literature represents a low value of $B=2$.
-Because these environments have deterministic dynamics, some of these tasks may require only a small number of trajectories per batch to inform policy updates.
-Even in this case, we can improve the effective sample size by up to 67\% or total TV distance update size by up to 41\% compared to on-policy methods, without sacrificing performance with respect to the other.
-The optimal mixture distributions for $B=2$ are shown in \figref{fig:gpi_weights} for three choices of trade-off parameter $\kappa$.
-When $B=2$, our theoretically supported sample reuse suggests using data from the prior three or four policies.